9aia/thal/pm/BACKLOG.md

 ## Bugs

 - Don't consider long context
-- Fix scroll look and feel
 - Use a single table for user and character usernames
 - Fix listening to long messages
 - Lower every username comparison
 - Rewrite left joins using Query API
-- Replace web modal API
 - Check user plan in API routes that are necessary
 - Allow users to use only one session
 - Handle invalid sessions
 - Remove <br> appearing when copying HTML into the ContentEditable
 - Fix locale change routing (remove `/{locale}` from `/app`)
   - Use locale param in site routes
+- Replace web modal API
+- Improve HTML rendering/TTS
+- Handle HTML in input/messages

 ## Enhancements